cuiyongbo/hello-world/my_wiki/languages/english_notes_14.rst

 | Definition: better than all others of its kind.
 | Usage: a peerless performance
 |
+| eminent
+| Definition: famous and respected, especially in a particular profession.
+| Usage:  one of the world's most eminent statisticians.
+| Definition: used to emphasize the presence of a positive quality.
+| Usage: the guitar's eminent suitability for recording studio work.
+|
 | nudge
 | Definition: prod (someone) gently, typically with one's elbow, in order to draw their attention to something.
 | Usage: people were nudging each other and pointing at me.